ALL ARTICLES

 What it means: Hard water is your appliances' primary adversary at this level.

-What you should do: First-clean with 2–3 sachets to break through existing buildup.
-Then monthly with 1 sachet.
-Do not skip months — recovery descaling is harder than maintenance descaling.
+What you should do: For washing machines, start with 2 WashDX sachets on the first clean if the appliance has never been descaled before, then maintain monthly with 1 sachet.
+Use DescaleX Bio separately for kettles, and use DescaleX for coffee machines, dishwashers, and showerheads.
+Do not skip months - recovery descaling is harder than maintenance descaling.

 Above 800 ppm - Very Extreme Hardness